yochaigal/cairn/example-session.md

  _The party moves carefully down the shelf, digging their fingers into the cliff-face for safety.
 To ward off the growing shadows, **Esme** lights her torch.
 A half-hour into their descent they arrive at a small waterfall blocking their way forward.
 The water flows down the slippery rock surface and into a small basin below before tumbling into the dark abyss._

- _The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Boris** argues that they should press on, despite the dangers.
-The Warden says that **Borrid** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Boris** rolls a 14, a fail.
+ _The Warden explains that the rock wall is slick with moss, and that they will likely slip if they try to step through. **Barry** argues that they should press on, despite the dangers.
+The Warden says that **Borrid** must make a **DEX save** to see if he can cross over the slick surface without slipping. **Barry** rolls a 14, a fail.
 He slips and tumbles down the waterfall into the water-filled basin below._

- _**Boris** groans and prepares for some bad news.
+ _**Barry** groans and prepares for some bad news.
 The Warden declares that **Borrid** loses 1d4 STR damage, and that one item from his pack is also knocked loose.
-Rolling a [Fate die (resulting in a 5), the Warden says **Boris** can choose what his PC drops._
+Rolling a [Fate die (resulting in a 5), the Warden says **Barry** can choose what his PC drops._

  _Clambering out of the basin, **Borrid** calls up to his comrade.
-"Well, that was a bad idea." **Esme** laughs, then asks, "How exactly are you going to get back up here without a rope?" **Boris** asks the Warden to tell him everything **Borrid** can see and hear from his new position.
+"Well, that was a bad idea." **Esme** laughs, then asks, "How exactly are you going to get back up here without a rope?" **Barry** asks the Warden to tell him everything **Borrid** can see and hear from his new position.
 "There isn't much light here, but something glints in the darkness beneath you.
 If you had more light, you could perhaps make out what it is."_

- _**Elin** suggests that her character could toss **Borrid** her lamp, which is still dry. **Boris** agrees, and soon the party has a decent view of the chasm beneath them.
+ _**Elin** suggests that her character could toss **Borrid** her lamp, which is still dry. **Barry** agrees, and soon the party has a decent view of the chasm beneath them.
 The Warden describes a series of waterfalls, basins and protruding shelves going all the way down to a rushing river on the bottom.
 There is even a narrowing of the ravine itself just below them where they could conceivably leap over to the other side!_